-- 4. Entries must arrive for judging in satisfactory exhibition condition. - 5.
-A.C.E. is not responsible for entries lost or damaged. - 6.
-Subjects in entries MUST conform to A.C.E.
-Student Convention dress standards. - 7.
-Each photo may be entered in only one event. - 8.
+- 4. Subjects in entries MUST conform to A.C.E.
+Student Convention dress standards. - 5.
+Each photo may be entered in only one event. - 6.
 Students may use any camera for all entries.
 Computer software (such as Adobe ® Photoshop ®, Adobe® Illustrator®, CorelDRAW ®) may be used for red eye, cropping, rotating, color balance and tonal adjustment (lightness, darkness, and contrast-not enhancement), and printing only.
 No other enhancement allowed in these categories.